 Because costs can often be expressed differently by different lenders, here are a handful of metrics you should understand before you take a loan.
 They will help you make better apples-to-apples comparisons when shopping for business financing:

-Annualized Percentage Rate (APR): APR is a good way to compare loans with similar terms and was introduced to help consumers make decisions about mortgages, auto loans, credit cards, and other consumer credit.
+APR is a good way to compare loans with similar terms and was introduced to help consumers make decisions about mortgages, auto loans, credit cards, and other consumer credit.
 Nevertheless, APR might not be an accurate comparison of the costs associated with a loan with a term of six months and a loan with a term of four years.
 APR is not the interest rate on a loan or used to calculate the total dollar cost, but is rather an annualized percentage rate that expresses the interest rate along with any fees associated with the loan.

-Total Cost of Capital (TCC): This metric will include all interest and any fees that are a condition of receiving the capital.
+This metric will include all interest and any fees that are a condition of receiving the capital.
 The TCC metric discloses the total dollar cost of the financing option, a crucial source of information if you are borrowing to achieve a defined or targeted ROI.

-The Average Monthly Payment Obligation: Not to be confused with the monthly payment, the Average Monthly Payment Obligation metric identifies the average monthly cash flow impact of repaying the financing option considered regardless of whether the periodic payment is daily, weekly, or monthly.
+Not to be confused with the monthly payment, the Average Monthly Payment Obligation metric identifies the average monthly cash flow impact of repaying the financing option considered regardless of whether the periodic payment is daily, weekly, or monthly.
 This metric provides a common benchmark for evaluating monthly cost.

-Cents on the Dollar: The cents on the dollar metric identifies the amount of interest (or loan fees if applicable) paid for every dollar borrowed.
+The cents on the dollar metric identifies the amount of interest (or loan fees if applicable) paid for every dollar borrowed.
 This metric is exclusive of all other feels to allow for comparison with other common pricing metrics in commercial finance, including the factor rate, simple interest, any total interest percentage.

-Prepayment Conditions: Are there any fees or charges for prepayment and what are they?
+Are there any fees or charges for prepayment and what are they?
 This metric also identifies if prepayment will result in any reduction of interest or applicable loan fees.
 Asking this will make any applicable prepayment policy readily transparent.

 Understanding these metrics will help you compare different loans—even if the lender expresses their costs differently.
 What’s more, any reputable lender will be happy to share this information with you to help you make an informed business loan decision.